Detail of a hand-knotted Persian rug in deep maroon, caught in dramatic side-light

 Naqsh in a Parisian pied-à-terre — Studio Marais

-VIII — Voices
+VII — Voices

 It arrived in a wooden crate that smelled of cedar.
 The rug smelled of wool and sun.
 Eight months later, both still do.